 Lee was not planning to end up living the life he is today.
 He was thinking he would become a photographer (he did and is), or a poet (he did and is), or perhaps become a special events coordinator for nonprofit groups (he used to do that too).
 Maybe he would continue his early career as a database administrator.
 He was not expecting to find himself here- but life is full of miraculous twists and turns.
 Beautiful gifts, he finds, are often wrapped in unexpected packages.

-And for those that want to smile, know that Lee collects sacred doodads, toy cameras and good friends in his spare time between bouts of changing the world.
+And for those that want to smile, know that Lee collects sacred doodads, toy cameras, antique keys and good friends in his spare time between bouts of changing the world.
 And know what?
 You can change the world too.

-I am an artist, and have spent many years learning my skills.
+I am an artist and educator, and have spent many years learning my skills.
 I continue to study and train, improving myself under a number of teachers and through living life fully in an attempt to follow my path.
 This path is not an easy one, and the work and training can be very expensive and time consuming.
 Please support artists as much as you can.
-This is why I believe in sliding scales.
-If you are well off and believe that what an artist is doing is something that deserves support, pay on the highest end of a scale.
-If you yourself are a struggling artist, I understand, and thus have established lower rates on the sliding scale.
-However, the minimums are not negotiable, so please respect an artist’s need to make a living.
-Once in a blue moon I will be called to do pro-bono or barter projects (travel and lodging plus basic costs covered, unique personal service, custom artwork, etc), but this is the exception rather than the rule.
+This is why I believe in transparent economies and giving.
+If you are capable of it, and believe that what an artist is doing is something that deserves support, please provide an appropriate financial compensation.
+If you yourself are a struggling artist, I understand, and am able to have conversations about getting you information and education where possible.
+Please respect an artist’s need to make a living.
+Once in a blue moon I will be called to do non-loss or barter projects (unique personal service, custom artwork, etc), but this is an exception rather than a rule.